ravgotrasahil/ravgotrasahil-github.io/teaching/learnR/tables/tables.md

 library, importing a data set), see the previous walkthrough on [Getting Started in R]().

-If you’re imported the data correctly, you can run the `head` function to get the first six lines of the file.
+If you’re imported the data correctly, you can use the `head` function to get the first six lines of the file.
 You should see the following
 result: